-By 2020 the North East will be home to 2,500 software companies, employing over 25,000 people and contributing £1.1bn to the regional economy.
+By 2020 it is predicted that the North East will be home to 2,500 software companies, employing over 25,000 people and contributing £1.1bn to the regional economy.
 This is double the UK’s annual growth rate.
-The biggest factor inhibiting this growth is the lack of suitably skilled people moving to the region and entering the sector.
+But – the one thing that could hold us back is a lack of suitably skilled people to work in the sector.

-We work with a range of industry partners such as The Tech Partnership, Tech City UK and directly with Government to inform policy, address skills requirements, drive initiatives and ensure the needs of industry are represented within regional and national efforts to drive digital talent.
+- Working with industry partners such as The Tech Partnership, Tech Nation and Government to inform policy, drive initiatives and make sure the needs of industry are represented regionally and nationally

-We undertake a range of Work Discovery activities designed to raise awareness of tech careers and inspire the next generation of digital talent.
-We work with schools, colleges and universities across the region and beyond to educate young people and teachers about the companies, careers and opportunities within tech; retaining graduate talent and ensuring more people choose to pursue careers in the sector.
+- Supporting local authorities to facilitate Work Discovery activities to raise awareness of tech careers and inspire the next generation of digital talent, working with schools, colleges and universities across the region and beyond.

-We also work with our University and further education partners to deliver placement programmes which subsidise businesses employment costs by pairing software companies with top students and graduates from regional universities and colleges.
+- Working with our University and further education partners to support placement programmes, pairing software companies with top students and graduates from regional universities and colleges.